Sears Home Services

 Understanding Air-Cooled Generators

 Air-cooled generators are a popular choice for homeowners due to their simplicity and efficiency.
-These generators use fans and vents to draw in air from the surrounding environment, cooling the engine parts as they operate.
-This method of cooling makes them a cost-effective and low-maintenance option for many households.
-However, they are generally less powerful than liquid-cooled generators, making them more suitable for smaller properties and basic power needs.
+To answer how does a generator work, especially in air-cooled models, it helps to understand that these generators use fans and vents to draw in air from the surrounding environment, cooling the engine parts as they operate.
+This method of cooling makes them a cost-effective and low-maintenance option for many households

 How Do Air-Cooled Generators Work?